Long Form Versus Short Form Content: Understanding the Key Differences

 Keep in mind that short form content also doesn’t perform as well on Google, so if your goal is for your content (especially blog posts) to rank well in search results, short form content may not be the best option.

 Tips for Creating Short Form Content:

 - Be clear and concise.
-Short form content isn’t the place to try to explain multi-layered concepts.
+Shorter content isn’t the place to try to explain multi-layered concepts.
 You need to get to the point quickly and let readers know off the top exactly what they’ll get out of it.

 - Edit, edit, edit.
-Short form content shouldn’t have sentences that are overly long, or concepts that are complex and need multiple paragraphs to flesh out.
-Write the piece and then edit it.
-And then have someone else do it again.
+Short form content shouldn’t have sentences that are long or include complex concepts that require multiple paragraphs to explain.
+Write the piece and then edit it heavily, then do it again.

-Long form content is usually 2000 words or more and most frequently used for blog posts, whitepapers, or ebooks.
+Long form content is usually 2000 words or more and is most frequently used for blog posts, white papers, or ebooks.
 Its purpose is to provide in-depth, valuable information in one place.

 Key Benefits of Long Form Content